 Decision Request Deadline Progress and follow-up action Status Para 5: Requests the Executive Director to: (a) Provide actual financial information, following the format of the integrated resource plan, and assess performance against the integrated budget in her annual report to the Executive Board; (b) Submit to the Executive Board for approval annually at its second regular session an updated integrated resource plan, following review of the financial projections on which the plan is based; Annual session 2021 / Second regular session 2021 Item (a) is addressed on an annual basis in the annex to the annual report of the Executive Director of UNICEF.
 Item (b) is addressed on an annual basis in the UNICEF Strategic Plan: updated financial estimates document submitted to the Executive Board at the second regular session.
 An updated integrated resource plan for the period 2022-2025 was submitted at the second regular session of 2020.
 Completed Para 6: Requests UNICEF to include information on imbalances across programmatic and outcome areas as well as Goal Areas as part of existing reporting ahead of the structured funding dialogues at the second regular session of 2020 of the Executive Board; Second regular session 2020 Information on programmatic imbalances (funding gaps) was provided as part of the structured dialogue on financing the results of the UNICEF Strategic Plan, 2018-2021.
-Completed Para 7: Notes the information provided on the ne actual imp elementation of the revised cost-recovery methodology; n/a Para 8: Renews the authority given to the Executive Director to establish additional senior-level positions on an as-needed basis, to be funded from within the approved institutional budget envelope for the planning period, and requests that the Executive Board be informed annually of the number of positions established, in the annual report of the Executive Director; Annual session 2021/ Annual session 2022 Within the authority given to the Executive Director to establish senior-level positions on an as-needed basis, an additional seven were approved in 2021, and funded from the approved institutional budget envelope Completed Para 9: Notes that a revolving Working Capital Fund under the regular resources sub-account has been established, and will be funded by allocating a portion of the investment revenue as an internal financing mechanism under the regular resources sub-account; Para 10: Approves that the Executive Director, with the advice of the Comptroller, can advance funds from the revolving Working Capital Fund to offices and divisions for the implementation of country programmes to ensure the continued financing of projects within established risk-management parameters, on the condition that the funds be repaid within the period set;
+Completed - ne actual imp lementation of the revised cost-recovery methodology; n/a Para 8: Renews the authority given to the Executive Director to establish additional senior-level positions on an as-needed basis, to be funded from within the approved institutional budget envelope for the planning period, and requests that the Executive Board be informed annually of the number of positions established, in the annual report of the Executive Director; Annual session 2021/ Annual session 2022 Within the authority given to the Executive Director to establish senior-level positions on an as-needed basis, an additional seven were approved in 2021, and funded from the approved institutional budget envelope Completed der the regular resources sub-account has been established, and will nue as an internal financing mechanism under the regular resources n/a Para 10: Approves that the Executive Director, with the advice of the Comptroller, can advance funds from the revolving Working Capital Fund to offices and divisions for the implementation of country programmes to ensure the continued financing of projects within established risk-management parameters, on the condition that the funds be repaid within the period set;